MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/pool-internet-explorer-process-instance.md

 > [!Note]
 > - The Internet Explorer pooling feature supports only CRM page hosted control.
-> - When you enable the pooling feature and open a CRM page hosted control, you can see in Task Manager that [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] creates a pool of Internet Explorer instances for hosted controls to use.
+> - When you enable the pooling feature and open a CRM page hosted control, you can see in Task Manager that [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] creates a number of Internet Explorer instances for hosted controls to use.
 > - The performance of the Internet Explorer pooling feature is dependent on the resources available on the client computer.

 ## Enable Internet Explorer pooling